Timeseries

 Returns

-a new series constituting the largest slice of the original with no or bounded gaps
+A new series with the largest slice of the original that has no gaps longer than max_gap_size.

 Return type